-Telegram Hacking Channels: An Emerging Risk
+Telegram Hacking Channels: A Continued Risk

-This article was updated on July 22, 2025 with updated information
+This article was updated on December 13th, 2025.

 Telegram complements the dark web as an alternate place to gather if a dark web community gets shut down, or another method to sell stolen credentials or other fraud-related items.